I am officially throwing frugality out the window.

-When it time to stop obsessing and just let it be
+I have decided that it is time to stop obsessing and just let it be.

 Man plans, and G-D laughs.